How to Write Test Cases with Examples

 Password: lNf9^Oti7^2h

-Many times the Test Steps are not simple as above, hence they need documentation.
-Also, the author of the test case may leave the organization or go on a vacation or is sick and off duty or is very busy with other critical tasks.
-A recently hire may be asked to execute the test case.
+Many times, the Test Steps are not as simple as above, hence they need documentation.
+Also, the author of the test case may leave the organization or go on a vacation or be sick and off duty, or be very busy with other critical tasks.
+A recently hired may be asked to execute the test case.
 Documented steps will help him and also facilitate reviews by other stakeholders.

 Test Case # Test Case Description Test Data Expected Result